 Saw Hue & Cry t’other night on the tellybox for the first time since I was a nipper.
 This recently digitally restored kid-oriented Ealing Comedy presents as its climax a London-wide mobilisation of boys (and a few tom-boys) for a… Read More »Bomb-Damaged London & Its Bomb-Damaged Kids

-Mark Simpson on the strangely passionate – and enduring -adulation for the ‘Roman Genius’ Benito Mussolini (Independent on Sunday, 29 June 2003) ‘I grabbed her on the stairs, threw her into a corner behind a door and made her mine,’… Read More »You’re the Top!
+On the strangely passionate – and enduring – adulation for the ‘Roman Genius’ (Independent on Sunday, 29 June 2003) ‘I grabbed her on the stairs, threw her into a corner behind a door and made her mine,’ wrote Mussolini recalling… Read More »You’re the Top!
 You’re Mussolini!